hellogaon/cuMatch/README.md

 ```

-Evaluate LSQB benchmark
+Evaluate LSQB Benchmark
 --------

 All datasets and outputs, including logs for each step, are stored under the `BASE_PATH` defined in `./scripts/vars.sh`.
 For SF=1000, up to 1.5TB of free disk space may be required.
-Expected logs and final results for all scale factors can be found [here]().
+Expected logs and final results for all scale factors can be found [here](https://github.com/hellogaon/cuMatch/tree/main/results).

 ### Step 1.
 Download & Preprocess Dataset

 Download the pre-generated original dataset from the official [LSQB repository](https://github.com/ldbc/lsqb), then relabel vertices sequentially from 0 within each label as part of preprocessing.
 ```
 # Example: To run with with Scale Factor 0.1 (supported SF: 0.1, 1, 10, 100, 1000)

 $ export SF=0.1
 $ ./scripts/1_1_download_LSQB_dataset.sh
 $ ./scripts/1_2_preprocess_LSQB_dataset.sh
-$ ./scripts/generate_LSQB_LGF.sh
 ```

 ### Step 2.
 Generate LGF